Can You Pour Fabric Softener Directly On Clothes?

 Fragrance Boosters

-Which Type of Clothing Does Not Require Fabric Softener?
+Which Types of Clothing Do Not Require Fabric Softener

 Athletic Wear